Andouille Pasta

 Mustard

-I have used creole mustard in this recipe.
-It’s a spicy whole grain mustard from the southeastern United States, most especially New Orleans.
+I like to use creole mustard in this recipe.
+It’s a spicy whole grain mustard from the southeastern United States, especially Louisiana.

-It is a robust, spicy, and flavorful condiment that is as diverse as it is tasty, with flavours influenced by French, Spanish, and African influences.
-It goes great with the cajun seasoning and ties the whole sauce together.
+It’s a robust, spicy, and flavorful condiment that is as diverse as it is tasty, with flavors influenced by French, Spanish, and African influences.
+It goes great with the Cajun seasoning and ties the whole sauce together.

 You can also use regular whole-grain mustard.